 So be careful here and ask what certifications, qualifications and experience they have to their name.

-That being said, qualifications do not guarantee the adviser is ethical and honest.
+That being said, qualifications do not guarantee the adviser is ethical and honest and that they will be putting your needs first.

-Some of the most unscrupulous advisers I have ever had the misfortune to meet had valid qualifications from their home countries, but I wouldn’t have trusted them with my money and further than I could have thrown them.
+Some of the most dishonest, unscrupulous, money-grabbing advisers I have ever had the misfortune to meet had valid qualifications from their home countries, but I wouldn’t have trusted them with my money any further than I could have thrown them.

 Having qualifications does, however, offer peace of mind that they know something about what they’re doing.